sophie-lloyd/TBME-Clinical-Data/README.md

 **Reading in the `.mat` data**

-There is an [example code](load-data.ipynb) to load the data in Python.
+There is an [example code](load-data.ipynb) to load the data into Python.

 If you want to load the data without the [Jupyter](https://jupyter.org/) environment, install the required packages using